vdbrink/vdbrink.github.io/node-red/node-red_pricewatch.md

 ## Price Formatter examples
  What you need is the raw price, without decimals, and as number.
- Only with this value you can compare the price if it matches your desired price.
+ Only with this value, you can compare the price if it matches your desired price.

 ### With new lines